cambiotraining/unix-shell/materials/08-streams.md

 It is worth emphasising the distinction between `stdout` and `stderr`.
 Both types of output appear in the terminal, but the shell manages them separately behind the scenes.

+## Redirecting output streams

-We can illustrate this with the redirection operator `>`, which we have already met.
+We can illustrate the distinction between `stdout` and `stderr` by using the redirection operator `>`, which we have already met.
 For example:

 ```bash